Is Publishing It Myself More Trouble than It’s Worth?

 My father, Dr. Ralph Beare and me

 The boat in my logo is Lou-Jan I. When I was a little girl, my father owned a hydroplane racing team.
 The boats were named after my mother (Lou) and me (Jan).
-Lou-Jan II broke the world’s record and became famous.
 From ages four through eight, I traveled with the crew on the racing circuit.
-I was introduced to rough and colorful characters, the thrill of winning, and the tragedy of death when our young driver was killed in a swimming accident.
-Those experiences formed my view of the world.
+I was introduced to rough and colorful characters, the thrill of winning, and the pain of loss, when our young driver died as a result of an accident.
+Those experiences at such a young age opened my imagination to create quirky characters and unique stories that address the underlying currents of despair and hope that flow in all of us.

 I’ve lived in Michigan for the past 56 years, but today I went back to my…